SnowLynxSoftware/auth-microservice-template/README.md

 that I am assuming this microservice to only handle these specific features and to not be coupled to another service directly.
 For that reason, I am not sending emails for verification (from this service) for example.
 The general assumption is that this service might be connected to a Gateway API that will receive the data, and then pass it forward into an Email Microservice.
-This can easily be modified and you can 100% add emails to this service easily.
+This can easily be modified, and you can 100% add emails to this service easily.

 Another important distinction is that this service does not deal with CORs or Cookies.
 Instead, we return JWTs as JSON Payloads so the Gateway API can handle setting the secure Cookies for us.
 This service assumes a gateway